helium/router/docs/debug-with-sniffer.md

 1. Wait for "pending" to resolve on Console
 1. Finally, the virtual device joins the network

-Order of operations is significant.
+Order of operations below is significant.

 # Setup